Standardizing Laravel Applications at Northwestern University

 I extended the auditing system to restore this context by parsing the component name from the Livewire request payload and appending it to the URL stored in audit records (e.g., /livewire/update#user-profile-form).

-Every HTTP request logs basic information: user, timestamp, route, method, IP address, and user agent.
+Every API request logs basic information: user, timestamp, route, method, IP address, and user agent.
 This provides a request-level audit trail separate from model changes.

 Lessons Learned: Advice for Building Your Own Starter